q3769/chunk4j/README.md

 - The separate processes of "chop" and "stitch" often need to happen on different network compute nodes; and the chunks are transported between the nodes in a possibly random order.
-- The chunk4j API comes in handy when, at run-time, you have to ship larger sized data entries than what is allowed by the underlying transport in a distributed system.
+- The chunk4j API comes in handy when, at run-time, you may have to ship larger sized data entries than what is allowed by the underlying transport in a distributed system.
 E.g. at the time of writing, the default message size limit is 256KB with [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) , and 1MB with [Apache Kafka](https://kafka.apache.org/); the default cache entry size limit is 1MB for [Memcached](https://memcached.org/), and 512MB for [Redis](https://redis.io/).
-Although the default transport limits can be customized, often times, the default is there for a sensible reason, and it may be difficult to ensure the data being transported never goes beyond the configured limit at run-time.
+Although the default limits can be customized, often times, the default is there for a sensible reason.
+Meanwhile, it may be difficult to predict that the data entries being transported at run-time will, by their intrinsic nature, never go beyond the default or customized limit.

 ## Prerequisite